andregebel/Ubuntu-CloudInit-Docs/README.md

 For this guide I have made a few assumptions:

 * You want your VMs to boot via UEFI as opposed to BIOS
-* Your Proxmox node's main storage is called `local-zfs`
+* Your Proxmox node's main storage is called `ssd1` like in the STORAGE Variable defined.
-* You want to use Ubuntu 24.04
+* You want to use Ubuntu or Debian
 * You have SSH keys stored in ~/.ssh/authorized_keys of your regular user's home folder

 ## The basics